Active. Epic. Life.

 Train Yourself to Train Others

 Prepare to inspire others through a career in physical education.
-PE teacher at all grade levels and settings, of course.
-But also, athletic director, fitness instructor, coach, program director, and more.
+NGU will prepare you to be a PE teacher at all grade levels and settings, an athletic director, fitness instructor, coach, program director, and more.

 God created life to thrive – for every person, every day.
 And yet, sometimes, we all need a little motivation.
 Study physical education at NGU and inspire others to thrive.